 Choosing a program can be one of the most challenging but exciting parts of the planning process of going abroad.
 Be sure to attend a Study Abroad InfoSession so you can start out your search with all of the tools you need to get started.
 It is also recommended that you consult with the Study Abroad Advisor in the Office of International Programs and your Academic Advisors to help you locate available programs that might be a good fit for you.
 It can also be helpful to talk to former study abroad participants.
-Consider the following questions when deciding which program is best for you.
+Consider the following information when deciding which program is best for you.

 What are the most popular destinations for study abroad students at NDSU?

 Australia is by far the most popular destination, with Europe, in general, as a close second.
 The most popular countries in Europe currently are England and Spain.
 (We have exchange partners in all of these countries!
 'Exchange' means that you pay NDSU tuition and fees while abroad.)